'The Thing I Dread The Most Is Not Knowing': Western Wildfires Rage Amid Race To Flee

 Forecasters in the Pacific Northwest are hoping that dry winds have died down, and are optimistic that rain could help turn the tide next week.
 California also has reported that improved weather conditions have helped firefighters gain ground.

-Fires inch closer to Portland
+Fires inch closer to Portland suburbs

-More than 40,000 Oregonians have evacuated and approximately 500,000 are in evacuation zones, Oregon's governor said Friday.
-Firefighters are battling 36 fires there that have burned more than 850,000 acres.
+More than 40,000 Oregonians have evacuated and about 500,000 are in evacuation zones, Oregon's governor said Friday.
+Firefighters are battling more than 3o fires there that have burned more than 850,000 acres.

-The fires are most widespread in the northwest part of the state, and as Jonathan Levinson of Oregon Public Broadcasting reported, they're getting closer to the suburbs of Portland.
+The fires are most widespread in the northwest part of the state, and as Jonathan Levinson of NPR member station Oregon Public Broadcasting reported, they're getting closer to the suburbs of Portland.

 Some of the evacuees from Clackamas County, south of Portland, said they don't know what they're going back to or even if their homes are still standing, as Levinson reported.
-Nancy Price told him she and her husband had to leave so quickly they didn't have time to even pack medication.
+Nancy Price told him that she and her husband had to leave so quickly they didn't have time even to pack medication.

-"The thing that's bothering me the most is, we don't know what's going on, how soon we can get back in to see, just to know if we have a home," the 69-year-old from Molalla told OPB.
+"The thing that's bothering me the most is, we don't know what's going on, how soon we can get back in to see, just to know if we have a home," the 69-year-old from Molalla told Oregon Public Broadcasting.
 "We don't know.
 The thing I dread the most is not knowing."

-Earlier this week, the Alameda Drive Fire devastated communities in the towns of Phoenix and Talent in southern Oregon.
+Earlier this week, the Almeda Fire devastated communities in the towns of Phoenix and Talent in southern Oregon.
 Hundreds of homes and businesses are believed to be burned, Jefferson Public Radio reported.

-Fire potential in Oregon and Washington is expected to slowly tick down over the next few days, reaching a "normal" to "very low" risk throughout the region by Tuesday.
+Fire potential in Oregon and Washington is expected to tick down slowly over the next few days, reaching a "normal" to "very low" risk throughout the region by Tuesday.

-"The dry east winds are over, and with that the worst fire weather conditions are done," NWS Portland said Friday.
-"Marine air gradually working inland next few days, pushing the worst of the smoke out."
-The weather forecaster said that the best news is that there's a chance of showers early next week.
+"The dry east winds are over, and with that the worst fire weather conditions are done," the National Weather Service in Portland said Friday.
+"Marine air [is] gradually working inland [the] next few days, pushing the worst of the smoke out."
+The weather forecaster said the best news is there's a chance of showers early next week.

 Multnomah County, where Portland is located, hasn't issued an evacuation order.
-But on Thursday, Portland Mayor Ted Wheeler issued an order closing parks to the public in an effort to prevent more fires from starting.
+But on Thursday, Portland Mayor Ted Wheeler issued an order closing parks to the public to prevent more fires from starting.
 He also called for evacuation sites to be readied in the area.

-The Oregon Convention Center in Portland says it is preparing to host wildfire evacuees.
+The Oregon Convention Center in Portland said it is preparing to host wildfire evacuees.

-Seven new fatalities in California, as state breaks record for largest blaze
+7 new fatalities in California as state breaks record for largest blaze

 In California on Friday, nearly 15,000 firefighters were battling 28 major wildfires in the state.
-According to Cal Fire, five of the top 20 largest wildfires in the state's history have happened in 2020.
+According to the California Department of Forestry and Fire Protection, or Cal Fire, five of the top 20 largest wildfires in the state's history have happened in 2020.
 The amount that has burned so far this year is 26 times more than the same period last year – and would cover an area larger than Connecticut, fire officials said.

-"As weather conditions improve, firefighters continue to gain ground on the many wildfires that began three weeks ago," Cal Fire reported on Friday.
+"As weather conditions improve, firefighters continue to gain ground on the many wildfires that began three weeks ago," Cal Fire reported Friday.

 California has reported 19 fatalities this fire season – including seven additional deaths confirmed Thursday in Butte County, north of Sacramento, from the Bear Fire.